hubmapconsortium/ccf-releases/v1.2/markdown/ref-organs/kidney-male-left.md

 # 3D Reference Organ for Kidney, Male, Left v1.2

 ### Description
 [This reference organ](https://hubmapconsortium.github.io/ccf/pages/ccf-3d-reference-library.html) was created using data from the Visible Human Male, provided by the National Library of Medicine.
+Changes include removing the renal calyces and renal papillae and adding them to the ureter model per subject matter expert input.

 | Label | Value |
 | :------------- |:-------------|